 With such great potential on the horizon, producers of CBD products need a comprehensive regulatory framework for which to operate within.
 The countless success stories created a huge demand for CBD-rich hemp extracts and as a result, hundreds of companies popped up around the country to get their piece of the growing CBD pie.
 But where and how is the hemp grown that is ultimately used to manufacture these products?
 What pesticides are used?
 What is the condition of the soil these plants were grown in?
 Beyond just the cultivation practices, what quality control systems are in place throughout the extraction and packaging processes?

 For this industry to survive long term, producers of CBD-rich hemp extracts should adopt the CGMP (Current Good Manufacturing Practices) standards that the US Food and Drug Administration has in place for every other product intended for human consumption.
 The industry could also greatly benefit from putting systems in place requiring third party testing of raw and finished materials.
+It is of course too easy for companies to claim that they are the best cbd company, without sufficient regulatory measures in place.
+An objective, third party testing process would help delineate the competition and ensure customers are getting the best products.

 The CBD hemp industry has matured to the point where legitimate consumer safety measures should be in place to ensure the purity, consistency, and quality of the products being sold.
 Until a federal regulatory agency such as the FDA or USDA step in, the onus will remain on CBD manufacturers to produce their products in a manner that is best for the hemp industry as a whole– not just for their bottom line profits.